-The measurable sustainable investment objective is to have a weighted average of the portfolio's greenhouse gas emissions per euro invested (scopes 1 and 2) at least 50% lower than the comparable investment universe represented by the Bloomberg Euro Aggregate Corporate coupons reinvested (LECPTREU) benchmark.
+The measurable sustainable investment objective is to have a weighted average of the portfolio's greenhouse gas emissions per euro invested (scopes 1 and 2) that is at least 50% lower than a comparable investment universe, which would be the 30% Bloomberg Global Aggregate Corporate Index 70% ICE BofAML BB-B Global High Yield Index.
 As such, it is a traditional index.
-However, the 50% reduction target compares to the EU reduction level set for the Paris Aligned Benchmarks.
+However, the reduction target was set at the time of the fund's creation on the basis of the IEA's recommendation to reduce the carbon footprint.
+This 50% reduction compares to the EU reduction level set for the benchmarks aligned with the Paris Agreement.